 - Rethinking the experience that our centres provide for visitors, building on the successes of the past and not just trying to repeat them.

 - Forging stronger, more collaborative and strategic relationships with our partners.
-This is essential given the structural challenges facing some parts of the sector and the on-going impact of Covid-19.

 - Reshaping the size and mix of our retail footprint.